liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Added Exception in FlagsEntryService method
+### FlagsEntryService addEntry method throws PortalException
 - **Date:** 2016-Mar-4
 - **JIRA Ticket:** LPS-63109

 #### What changed?

-A `PortalException` was added to `addEntry` method in `FlagsEntryService`

-Previously, the method didn't thrown any exception.
+Method `FlagsEntryService.addEntry` throws PortalException if the reporterEmailAddress is not a valid email address.

 #### Who is affected?

-Any caller of the `addEntry` methods in `FlagsEntryService` remote services is affected.
+Any caller of the method `FlagsEntryService.addEntry`.

 #### How should I update my code?

-Add the `PortalException` exception type in `try-catch` blocks surrounding calls to Flags services.
+Consider if the `PortalException` should be catch or not and adapt the code accordingly, catching or throwing the exception.

 #### Why was this change made?

-To avoid use not valid emails when creating flag entries.
+To prevent providing incorrect email address when adding flag entries.

-Now, when the reporterEmailAddress passed to `addEntry` method in `FlagsEntryService` is not a valid email, an `EmailAddressException` will be thrown.

 ---------------------------------------